• Home

 TIPS AND TRICKS for Easy Peach Cobbler for Two

-• This recipe calls for MORE sugar than the original recipe (when scaled down to this size).
+• This recipe calls for MORE sugar than usual (when scaled down to this size).
 I know.
 Now listen, you CAN cut the sugar.
 I started out attempting this recipe using less.
 It just wasn’t as good.
 I’m giving you what I’ve tried and tested to be true.
 Just saying.
 It’s been a real chore to eat peach cobbler 4 or 5 times just to get the recipe EXACTLY right.
 Lol.
 OK, that is taking it a little far – it hasn’t exactly been a CHORE.
 Lol, but I DID make it that many times testing it for this post.

 • I am not one of those people who enjoy nuts in their cobbler – if you are – I am guessing that pecans or toasted almond slivers would work here, but really, just try it like written, I think you will like it.